Delegation and Verification Under AI: Model

 \paragraph{Execution efficiency and cost.} We model the cost incurred under action $(d,s)$ by aggregating execution, verification, and correction costs.
 Let $C_w, C_a \ge 0$ denote the execution costs of the worker and the AI, respectively.
 The expected execution cost is $(1-d)C_w + dC_a$.
 In practice, $C_a$ is typically much smaller than $C_w$, and we often assume $C_a = 0$ for simplicity.

 We parameterize the worker’s execution cost $C_w$ by an efficiency parameter $\beta \geq 0$, where larger $\beta$ corresponds to higher efficiency and lower execution cost.
 For example, $C_w$ may scale linearly as $1-\beta$ or inverse-linearly as $1/\beta$.
 Verification incurs an additional cost modeled by a \emph{detection cost function} $C_v:[0,1]\to\mathbb{R}_{\ge 0}$.
 We assume $C_v(0)=0$ and that $C_v$ is increasing, continuously differentiable, and strictly convex, implying increasing marginal verification costs \cite{laffont2002theory}.
+Intuitively, early verification checks salient or easily detectable errors, while deeper verification requires increasingly costly activities such as independent recomputation, external cross-checking, or domain-expert consultation.
 Examples include a linear cost $C_v(s)\propto s$ or a convex cost such as $C_v(s)=s+\tfrac{s^2}{2}$.
 Since verification occurs only when the task is delegated to AI, the expected verification cost under action $(d,s)$ is $d\,C_v(s)$.
 If an AI error is detected, the worker redoes the task at cost $C_w$, yielding an expected correction cost of $d(1-p_a)\phi(s)C_w$.
 The total cost under action $(d,s)$ is

 Substituting \eqref{eq:prob} and \eqref{eq:cost} into \eqref{eq:worker} and \eqref{eq:institution} yields $U_W(d,s) = f_W(s)d + g_W$ and $U_I(d,s) = f_I(s)d + g_I$, both linear in the delegation level $d$.
 Here, $g_W$ and $g_I$ denote the worker’s and institution’s no-AI baseline utilities; in particular, $g_I$ equals the pre-AI worker quality $Q_0(W)$.
 We restrict to the regime $g_W \ge 0$, ensuring nonnegative pre-AI worker utility.
 The terms $f_W(s)d$ and $f_I(s)d$ capture the incremental utilities from delegation with verification effort $s$.
 Expressions for $f_W(s)$, $g_W$, $f_I(s)$, and $g_I$ are given in Section~\ref{sec:utility}.
 Because worker and institutional objectives need not align, it is possible that $f_W(s) > 0$ while $f_I(s) < 0$, so delegation benefits the worker but harms the institution.